 - Training of tomorrow's research, clinical, and criminal justice workforces in all aspects of addiction science.

 The Brain Health Institute (BHI) is currently recruiting a Director for the ARC.
-In addition, an Assistant Professor and an Associate Professor being currently recruited by BHI will be affiliated with the ARC.
+The Director will hold the Greg Brown Endowed Chair.
 BHI is seeking support in the form of an endowment to create and sustain the ARC.
 Initial private philanthropy to create the ARC will provide essential funds to develop robust multi-disciplinary addiction research, treatment, and education programs that will strategically position Rutgers scientists as leaders in addiction research and medicine.
 ARC sustainability will be a direct outcome of these initial funds, providing necessary preliminary research findings and program outcomes to apply for state and federal (National Institutes of Health, National Institutes on Drug Abuse, United Stated Department of Defense, National Institute on Alcohol Abuse and Alcoholism, etc.) center, multi-investigator research, teaching, and program grant awards.
 In addition, building partnerships with biotech/ pharma companies to discover new diagnostics and treatments, and partnering with other research institutions, hospitals, rehabilitation centers, and advocacy groups will result in new and continuing financial support for ARC sustainability and expansion.